hylandtechoutreach/ucs/README.md

 # UCS
-Material for Hyland's partnership with Urban Community School
+Material for Hyland's partnership with Urban Community School.